GeorgeMitrakis/javathehutt-frontend/README.md

 # **JavaTheHutt**

-A [booking.com](https://www.booking.com/) clone written as a Single Page Web Application using React and a RESTful API implemented in Java.
+A [booking.com](https://www.booking.com/) clone written as a Single Page Web Application using React and a RESTful API written in Java, Restlet and Gradle.

 It was a group project required for the 'Software Technology' University Subject (DIT ,NKUA).